Tongue Tie Specialist in London (Chelsea Clinic)

-Children may be born with a combination of conditions called a tongue tie and/or a lip tie causing restrictions in tongue movement that can cause difficulty with breastfeeding, and in some instances, other health problems like dental decay or spacing, speech and airway difficulties, and digestive issues.
-These issues can generally be corrected by a simple procedure, called a frenectomy.
+Children may be born with a combination of conditions called a tongue tie and/or a lip tie, causing restrictions in tongue movement.
+This can result in difficulty with breastfeeding and, in some instances, other health problems such as speech difficulties, airway difficulties and digestive issues.
+These can generally be corrected by a simple procedure called a frenectomy.

 There are multiple benefits to using this laser:

-- Efficiency - the procedure takes less than 20min and needs no stitches.
+- Efficiency - the procedure takes less than 30mins and no stitches are necessary.

-- A Diode laser works with light energy so there is very little discomfort with the procedure.
+- A laser works with light energy so there is very little discomfort.
 There is almost no bleeding and some babies and children sleep through the procedure.

-- Healing is much quicker and uncomplicated.
-The result is healthy and healed tissue, with less chance of regrowth (relapse).
+- Healing occurs quicker and without complications.
+The result is healthy, well-healed tissue with less chance of reattachment (relapse).

-Tongue tie (or ankyloglossia) is when the piece of skin under a baby’s tongue is attached to the tongue.
+Tongue tie occurs when the piece of skin under a baby’s tongue becomes attached to the tongue.
 In most babies, this piece of skin separates from the front end of the tongue before they’re born.

 A tongue-tie is sometimes diagnosed during a baby’s routine newborn check, but it’s not always easy to spot.
 It may not become apparent until your baby has problems feeding.

-Normal tongue function is important for multiple reasons.
-Normal tongue function will allow a baby to latch adequately and breastfeed efficiently, promote normal speech development, make it possible for a child to self-cleanse their mouth during eating, allow adequate swallowing patterns, allow for proper growth and development, and it makes fun little things like eating ice cream, playing a wind instrument or sticking their tongue out to catch snowflakes possible.
+Normal tongue function is important for multiple reasons - it will allow a baby to latch adequately and breastfeed efficiently, promote normal speech development and make it possible for a child to self-cleanse their mouth while eating.
+It also encourages adequate swallowing patterns and allows for proper growth and development, not to mention it makes it possible to experience fun little things like eating ice cream, playing a wind instrument and sticking out their tongue to catch snowflakes!

 - The tip of your baby’s tongue can’t reach the roof of their mouth or further than the edge of their lower lip.